 The lifespan that you should expect is going to have a lot to do with the quality of the product you purchase.
 Naturally, spending more money on a high-end mattress could return you a better product, which can be expected to hold up for a longer period.
 In general terms, you should expect to get somewhere in the range of seven to ten years of quality performance from a memory foam bed.

 As was the case with lifespan, better products tend to give you a longer warranty.
 Some of the high-end options on the market will offer you 20 years of coverage, while less-expensive models only come with 5 years.
 Usually, the quality of a mattress will be directly related to the warranty which is offered, but it’s not always the case.

 Off-Gassing and Chemicals

-Off gassing is one of the leading complaints.
-A new one is going to need to get rid of its chemical smell at first, which is a process known as off gassing.
+Off-gassing is one of the leading complaints.
+A new product is going to need to get rid of its chemical smell at first after decompressing, which is a process known as off-gassing.
 This usually only lasts for a short period, but it can put some people off when they are just getting started on their new mattress.
-If you do decide to buy one, it is important to understand that off gassing is likely to be part of the process.
+If you do decide to buy one, it is important to understand that off-gassing is likely to be part of the process.